Turn a new Ikea storage shelf into a rustic farmhouse beauty!

 3. To apply stain, wipe on with a chip brush, then remove excess with a rag.

-To deepen the tone, repeat the process.
+You can deepen the tone by adding another coat.
 To keep the same tone and add more sheen instead, go over top with HomeStead House’s Natural Stain and Finishing Oil.

 4. After the wood has dried overnight, go over all the stained wood with 300-400 grit sandpaper to create a beautiful butter-smooth finish!